-To Prevent or Reduce Leg And Ankle Swelling:
+To Prevent Or Reduce Leg And Ankle Swelling:

-- O Elevate operated leg or arm in bed on one to two pillows while lying fiat. - O Avoid sitting for longer than 30 to 45 minutes at a time. - O Perform ankle pumps. - O Apply ice to your surgical area for 20 minutes a few times a day.
+- Elevate operated leg or arm in bed on one to two pillows while lying flat. - Avoid sitting for longer than 30 to 45 minutes at a time. - Perform ankle exercises. - Apply ice to your surgical area for 20 minutes a few times a day.